Clinical Consequences

 INCREASED CARDIOVASCULAR MORTALITY

-A prospective study of people with endogenous hypercortisolism* revealed that medical treatment of comorbidities, like type 2 diabetes (T2D), without directly treating the underlying hypercortisolism does not reduce cardiovascular risk.
-This long-term follow up (15 years) compared cardiovascular survival in people with nonfunctioning adenomas (NFA; n=471), people who received medications optimized for comorbidities (OM; n=118), and people who received surgery (n=29).1,2
+A prospective study of patients with endogenous hypercortisolism* revealed that when providing medical treatment for comorbidities, like T2D and/or hypertension, directly treating the underlying hypercortisolism can reduce cardiovascular risk.
+This long-term follow-up (15 years) compared cardiovascular survival in patients with nonfunctioning adenomas (NFA; n=471), patients who received medications optimized for comorbidities (OM; n=118), and patients who received surgery (n=29).2,4

 Optimized Medications For Comorbidities May Not Reduce Cardiovascular Risk